mdbridge/click-by-voice/README.md

 simplest, typing the number displayed next to an element then pressing enter will dismiss the dialog box then click or focus that element as appropriate.
-(Click by Voice uses heuristics to attempt to determine whether an element should be clicked were focused; if it guesses wrong, you can use one of the more specific commands to force clicking or focusing.)
+(Click by Voice uses heuristics to attempt to determine whether an element should be clicked or focused; if it guesses wrong, you can use one of the more specific commands below to force clicking or focusing.)

 To specify that something different be done with the element, add a colon and one of the following operation codes:

-* `c` clicks the element
+* 'c' clicks the element
 * 'f' focuses the element (doesn't work on all elements)
 * 't' opens links in a new tab, changing focus to that tab
 * 'b' opens links in a new tab, but does not change focus to that tab
 * 'w' opens links in a new window, changing focus to that window

-For example, "153:t" opens the link with hint number 153 in a new tab.
+For example, `153:t` opens the link with hint number 153 in a new tab.

 More command types will be added later.
 You can dismiss the command dialog box by typing `{escape}`.

+Currently, hint numbers are displayed at all times; commands are planned to turn on and off display of them.
+Hint numbers are not shown when printing.

+## Known limitations

+* The selection of elements that should be given hints needs work:
+  * elements inside of iframes are missed
+  * elements made clickable or focusable via JavaScript are missed
+  * some invisible elements still appear to be hinted
+* the placement of hints is suboptimal and disrupts the flow of some webpages
+* sometimes hints are unreadable due to clipping